nthLink is an app for safe Internet access that works even when content is blocked.

-Unlike many VPNs that store often-obsolete address lists in their apps, nthLink’s mobile app can connect to the Internet even when it has been a long time since you last used it.
+Unlike many VPNs that store often-obsolete address lists in their apps, nthLink’s mobile app can connect to the Internet even when it has been a long time since you have used it.

 The nthLink app calculates fresh server addresses based on where you are and the device you are using, enabling you to connect even in locations where many of its addresses are being blocked.
 It keeps trying until it finds a secure connection for you.

-Just install, tap the button and you’re online – inside a reliable and secure network.
+Just install and tap the button and you’re online – inside a reliable and secure network.

 We do not track your activities and use best data minimization practices for our server infrastructure.